 Icons of Influence Walking Trail

 When John Septimus Roe, naval officer, surveyor and explorer, first laid out the City of Perth in 1829, he envisaged a powerful city at the centre of a strong economy.
 St Georges Terrace was the focus of this design, a broad avenue running parallel to the shores of the majestic Swan River.
 Today, St Georges Terrace continues its role as the city’s powerhouse.
 Follow this trail to discover the history of the city through its iconic places of influence.
 As you walk along, keep your eyes out for plaques placed in the pavement that recognise the many people who have influenced the growth of Perth and Western Australia.

 This historical walk through Perth city will highlight the ‘boom’ created by gold and the surge of growth, wealth and prosperity in Western Australia that followed.
 The City’s population swelled from 8,500 to over 27,000 in a decade and it seemed Perth would ‘bust’ as this remote town turned into a buzzing cosmopolitan city.

-Art City Walking Tour
+Art City Walking Trail

 Public art can stimulate thinking, deepen sense of place and transform how we engage with spaces.
 Within Perth city there are more than 200 public artworks reflecting the city’s identity, both past and present.
 This curated art trail includes a selection of public artworks that showcase our evolving CBD.
 Immerse yourself in our city.

-This City is Whadjuk Country Walking Tour
+This City is Whadjuk Country Walking Trail

 The first of two Karla Yarning maps, This city is Whadjuk country, explores Whadjuk Nyoongar history before the arrival of white settlers in 1829.
 On this walk participants will get a feel for the way Whadjuk people lived before white settlement.